pawelmagnu/ml-lab/lab_06/readme.md

-# lab6
+# Ensemble methods

-Using ensemble metods to classify breast cancer.
+Using various ensemble methods to classify breast cancer data

-## Used:
+### Used:

-VotingClassifier ->  LogisticRegression + DecisionTreeClassifier + KNeighborsClassifier
+VotingClassifier with LogisticRegression + DecisionTreeClassifier + KNeighborsClassifier

-BaggingClassifier
+BaggingClassifier with and without bootstrapping

 RandomForestClassifier